mattheww/gomill/gomill_docs/settings.rst

   remainder as its arguments.

-  If the executable name does not contain a ``/``, it is searched for on the the :envvar:`PATH`.
+  If the executable name does not contain a ``/``, it is searched for on the the :envvar:`!PATH`.
 Otherwise it is handled as described in :ref:`file and directory names <file and directory names>`.

   Example::